RigoHoward/groove-coaster-printable-shell/README.md

     <li>Attach the Insert parts to the Left, Center, Right Frame, the Logo Plate, Front Left and Right plates using some CA glue or whatever you use to glue your 3D printed parts.</li>
     <li>Attach the USB-C panel to the back of the Center Frame and attach it using some M3 screws nuts and bolts.
 Also screw in the two small round white momentary pushbuttons and fix them with its own washer and nuts.</li>
     <li>Using 4 M5 screws, washer and nuts put together the Left, Center and Right Frame parts using the 3D printed Frame Spacers between them to build the body of the controller.</li>
+    <li>Put 4 heated M3 inserts on the tiny holes on the top of the Center Frame to screw in the Logo plate later.</li>
+    <li>Using 4 M3 screws attach the Logo plate on top of the center Frame.
+Also with some M3 screws, washers and nuts fix the Front Left and Right Plate to the front of the Left and Right Frame parts.</li>
     <li>Attach every JLF like joystick to the Stick Spacer part using two M5 screws on each Spacer.</li>
     <li>Solder the corrresponding 3 wires (DIN, GND and VIN) to each piece of the ledstrip, then remove the back layer of the ledstrip to expose the sticky surface, and then pass the cables trough the hole in the inner wall of the Joy Base part and slide your ledstrip to glue it in place (leds should be facing outwards) repeat for the other Joy Base part.</li>
     <li>Assemble the printed Joy Tube parts on the JLF like arcade sticks shafts using two M4 button head screws (do not overtight the screws)</li>